 Cold Stratification of Seeds to Speed Germination

 In some cases, seeds need to undergo a period of cold temperatures before they will germinate.
 Other seeds just germinate better in somewhat cool soil.
-Lettuce, arugula, and broccoli are some common vegetable plants that prefer to be planted in cooler temperatures.
+Lettuce, arugula, and broccoli are some common vegetable plants that grow best in cooler temperatures.
 When the soil warms up too much, these crops may take longer to germinate and bolt much sooner if the temperatures are too high.

-(Some species need heat stratification because their natural habitat is susceptible to wildfires.)
+Some native plant species need heat stratification because their natural habitat is susceptible to wildfires.